khadijah-Shabir/Khadijah-Shabir/README.md

 # About Me:

-- ⚡ Principal UGRAD GRANTEE for SPRING 2025
 - ⚡ Content Writer by passion and profession
 - 🌱 Practicing Leetcode at ICodeGuru regularly
 - 🌱 Actively working on my Typing speed at Typing.com